-- a) have registered and passed all required Module work per area of specialisation; - b) have passed the postgraduate seminar module; - have completed and passed the thesis as well as passed an oral examination of the M. Ed Thesis, which must comply with the specifications of the Regulations for postgraduate Modules of study of the University of Namibia, and - d) fulfill all other requirements which the Department, the Faculty and the University may specify.
+- a) To qualify for the award of the Masters of Education a student must: - b) have registered and passed all required course work per area of specialisation; - c) have passed the postgraduate seminar course; - d) have completed and passed the thesis as well as passed an oral examination of the M. Ed Thesis, which must comply with the specifications of the Regulations for postgraduate course of study of the University of Namibia, - fulfill all other requirements which the Department, the Faculty and the University may specify.